Skylake101/Lost-secrets-of-Australian-Meteorology/README.md

 Since this module uses humidity and temp, I'll use a metric which uses both: the Australian Apparent Temperature (AAT)

--By default the display shows Humidity and Temp
+By default the display shows Humidity and Temp
--The brightness of the LED reflects humidity.
-Off at 0%, full intensity at 100% -While the switch is held down, the display reflects AAT
+The brightness of the LED reflects humidity.
+Off at 0%, full intensity at 100% While the switch is held down, the display reflects AAT

 The AAT quantifies how the air will feel based on both variables.
 AAT = Ta + 0.33•ρ−0.70•ws−4.00